AbdulkarimGit-Tech/Raspberry-Pi-PLC/README.md

   -->

   # Manual Installation from Raspberry Pi
-    Choose anyone ( I'm using VNC you can use directly PUTTY)
+    Choose anyone ( I'm using VNC, you can use anyone process is same)

       -  External Monitor
       -  VNC Software laptop
       -  PUTTY

-    - Download or Locate CODESYS Control for Raspberry Pi SL.deb file on Windows folder
+    - Download or Locate "CODESYS Control for Raspberry Pi SL.deb" file on Windows folder
       Ex: C:\Program Files\CODESYS 3.5.21.0\CODESYS\CODESYS Control for Raspberry PI\Delivery\raspberry

     - Open WinSCP, login with: